Atheos/Atheos/docs/UPCOMING.md

 Mainly for use by @hlsiira, this file also serves as transparency for anyone who is curious, or looking for a place to help with the project.

+## InProgress
+- [ ] Codegit is acting funny on a new install, lots of issues and needs investigating.
+- [ ] Most messages aren't making their way to the output, message undefined a lot.
+-

 ## Global:
 - [ ] Condense element IDs for easier changeability.
 Current CSS files have them scattered.
 - [ ] Integrate complex return codes.